dart-lang/language/resources/type-system/inference.md

     `@AWAIT_WITH_TYPE_CHECK(m_1)` evaluates to `u`. _Such a future is guaranteed to (soundly) exist, because in this case `v` is an instance satisfying `T`._

+  - _Note that these two cases in the abstract correspond concretely to a type check in the implementation; this where the name `@AWAIT_WITH_TYPE_CHECK` comes from._

 - `@CONCAT(m_1, m_2, ..., m_n)`, where each `m_i` is an elaborated expression
   whose static type is a subtype of `String`, represents the operation of evaluating each `m_i` in sequence and then concatenating the results into a